Get

 Image Credit: leungchopan, Shutterstock

-Pomeranians are descended from the spitz sled dogs of the Arctic and were named after Pomerania, which used to be a part of Poland and west Germany.
+Pomeranians are descended from the Spitz sled dogs of the Arctic and were named after Pomerania, which used to be a part of Poland and West Germany.

 Personality / Character

-Like the Teacup, Poms do best with older children because while they are larger than Teacups, they are still a toy breed and can easily get injured.
+Like the Teacups, Poms do best with older children because while they are larger than Teacups, they are still a toy breed and can easily get injured.
 They are social, extroverted dogs devoted to their family and inquisitive about everything.

 Incredibly beautiful red-haired Pomeranian in the park

-Image Credit: Oksamutnaya, Shutterstock
+Image By: Oksamutnaya, Shutterstock

 Training

 Socialization is vital for any dog.
-Without it, they can become difficult to live with and display many unwanted behaviors, such as separation anxiety, excessive barking, and destructiveness.
+Without it, they can become difficult to live with and display unwanted behaviors, such as separation anxiety, excessive barking, and destructiveness.

 Exercise